 1. What are the benefits of working remotely?

 One of the reasons for working from home during Covid was due to health concerns.
 Even post-pandemic, health remains a key factor when considering work from home, particularly mental wellbeing.
 Remote working has been associated with a better work-life balance, and those who don’t report to an office are 12% more optimistic about the next five years than their peers.
+A recently published systematic review of the effects of remote work found that telework generally predicts higher job and life satisfaction, higher wellbeing, and greater productivity.

 2. What does the interviewer want to know through this question?

-The interviewer wants to ensure you understand the challenges of working remotely and have the necessary skills to deal with them.
 You might even rephrase the question as, “what does it mean when you work remotely?”
-Essentially, it means you don’t have direct supervision, you have to motivate yourself, you have to organize yourself, you have to be a good communicator and you need to possess a degree of technological savvy.
+Essentially, it means you don’t have direct supervision, you have to motivate yourself, you have to organize yourself, you have to be a good communicator and you need to be technologically literate.

 It’s important to demonstrate you can be trusted to work independently, with the adaptability to change your working patterns.